Oblongjapan/CasseroleQuest/README.md

 **Organic Variants:**
 - Any ingredient can be upgraded to "Organic" in the shop
-- Adds ⭐ to name and +10 to chosen stat
+- Adds ⭐ to effected stat

 ## Code Architecture